CallumHoughton18/Mushroom-Classification/README.md

 ## Docker Containers

-The Flask API is also containerized for both production and development using Docker and the accompanying `docker-compose-prod.yml` and `docker-compose.yml` files in the root of the project.

-The production yml file uses nginx as the web server and gunicorn as the WSGI server to the serve the application.

-For information on how to use [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) consult the documentation.

-### Docker Containers Setup

-For both docker-compose files a `.docker.env` file needs to be present in the root of the project.
-This should contain all the environment variables needed for the Flask API to run.
-For environment variables that specify paths the 'working directory' should be assumed to be the src folder.

-An example .docker.env file, excluding any sensitive information, would be like:

-`FLASK_ENV=development
-FLASK_APP=./api/__init__.py
-DATASET_DIR=./files
-CURRENT_MODEL_DIR=./current_model
-TRAINED_MODELS_DIR=./trained_models
-FEATURE_DEFINITION_PATH=./api/features-definition.json
-LOGS_DIRECTORY=./api_logs`

-For the production docker-compose file an `nginx.conf` file needs to be present in the `nginx` directory.
-For instructions on how to setup this file read the [nginx documentation](https://www.linode.com/docs/web-servers/nginx/nginx-installation-and-basic-setup/).
+The Flask API is also containerized, to view an example of how it can be deployed check the [Mushroom Classifcation Deployment Repository](https://github.com/CallumHoughton18/Mushroom-Classification-Deployment)

 ## Jenkins CD/CI

 The project is configured for a CD/CI Pipeline via Jenkins 2.0, the 'pipeline as code' as available in the root `jenkinsfile`.
-**The Jenkins server must have the initial recommended plugins when installing Jenkins, as well as the Warnings Next Generation plugin and the Cobertura plugin.**
+**The Jenkins server must have the initial recommended plugins when installing Jenkins, as well as the Warnings Next Generation plugin and the Cobertura plugin.
+You must also configure the extended email notification plugin**.

 Credentials also need to be configured for the pipeline.
 Which credentials, and of what type, can be easily seen via the `withCredentials` blocks.

+In the spirit of open source the Jenkins CI and CD jobs can be viewed [here](http://jenkins.mushroomai.site/)

+# Liability

+This project is purely to demonstrate how a machine learning model can be generated and then interacted with via a web API, **the project is not to be used in your decision on whether to consume a mushroom or not**.
+Any project authors/contributors are not responsible for any harm you inflict on yourself if you refuse to follow this rule.